All activities should be supervised by an adult. As an Amazon Associate, I earn from qualifying purchases. This post may contain affiliate links.

 - Walrusses are Huge marine mammals

-- It lives in the Arctic ocean and Pacific ocean.
+- It lives in the Arctic Ocean and the Pacific ocean.

 - They have long tusks and whiskers.